dotbitHQ/dotbithq.github.io/developers/records-key-namespace.md

 > [** See All .bit Namespaces**](https://github.com/dotbitHQ/cell-data-generator/blob/master/data/record_key_namespace.txt)

 ##### Note
-The .bit contract does not verify the legitimacy of the value of the parsed record, the .bit just provides a convention.
+The .bit contract does not verify the legitimacy of the value of the record, the .bit just provides a convention.
 For example, a user would normally set the value of `address.btc` to a BTC address.
 However, the application should check if this value is really a legitimate BTC address when using this value.